 Not all learning takes place in the classroom.
 With Indianapolis as their beat, students cover events in the city, from the Statehouse three blocks away to international businesses to people in under-reported communities.

-Students also have access to guest speakers, particularly those visiting the National Sports Journalism Center, part of the School of Journalism, which hosts panels several times a year that bring professionals at the top of their game to the school.
+Students also have access to guest speakers, particularly those visiting the National Sports Journalism Center, which hosts panels several times a year that bring professionals at the top of their game to the school.

 - Learn about undergraduate degrees and courses.